QM/EFP calculations using BioEFP and FlexEFP

 QM/EFP input generation

-Now that all fragment .efp files are prepared, the QM/EFP input in Q-Chem format can be created.
-[JACK: change to make_final_qchem.py] make_final.py will take care of this step.
-Sample execution looks like:
+Now that all fragment .efp files are prepared, the QM/EFP input file in Q-Chem format can be assembled.
+This is handled by make_qchem_input.py.
+A sample execution is:

 Time-Saving Tips

-In the case of FMO, the normal procedure is to repeat the EFP calculation for eight different BChl pigments.
-Fragments can be reused between calculations if they come from the same snapshot.
-I.e., bchl360-79002.g96 will need a handful of new fragments than those created already for bchl361-79002.g96, but the majority of EFP fragments are already made.
-This can save a lot of time in repeated calculations.
+In the case of FMO, the typical procedure is to repeat the QM/EFP calculation setup for each of the eight BChl pigments in the monomer.
+EFP fragments can be reused between calculations if they come from the same MD snapshot.
+For example, setting up a calculation centered on BChl 360 will require only a small number of new fragments compared to those already generated for BChl 361, since the majority of the EFP shell overlaps.
+This can save considerable time when setting up repeated calculations across multiple pigments.